CapricanDRJ/witchers_shakespeare/index.md

 Our resolve unmatched, beyond all measure.

-*[Ilistus exits with several members, heading to the kingdom of Starglade to partake in their tournament, leaving the Watchers' tournament in disarray]*
+*[Ilistus exits with several members, heading to the kingdom of Starglade to partake in their tournament, leaving the Witchers' tournament in disarray]*

 ### Act II Scene IV: Cracks in the Foundation